 GitHub + Redshift

-With Erathos, you can integrate data from GitHub into Redshift in just a few minutes.
+With Erathos, you can integrate GitHub data into Redshift in just a few minutes.
 Our platform handles the entire data movement process into your analytics environment and lets you combine this data with other sources in your data warehouse.
-That way, your time goes to what really creates value — extracting valuable insights and making more data-driven decisions.
+That way, your time goes toward what really creates value — uncovering actionable insights and making more data-driven decisions.

 Why sync GitHub with Redshift?